janstrng/Evaluating-IoT-devices/Framework.md

 The qualitative risk-analysis matrix is a diagram we have used before with sucess.
 A qualitative risk-analysis method of evaluating risk is not an unusal method of showing, an evaluating risk analysis.
 There are many reasons for this, where some of the key points are that the model identifies the key point of weakness, it shows a clear view of the secuirty status, and priorities possibility vs impact.
 (Kilde: https://www.safran.com/content/introduction-qualitative-risk-analysis).

 For our risk scoring have we chosen 'value of consequence' * 'value of implementation'.
 We have then concluded that every scor over 12 will be categorized as 'RED', every score under 4 as 'GREEN', and everything between as 'Yellow'.
 A 'GREEN' score means that there is a low risk of security in that point, a 'YELLOW' score will be a medium risk of security, and a 'RED' score is a high risk in security.
+ ### Reasoning for Value of implementation

+ In this area of the framwork can you put your reasoning for the value of implementation.
+This will keep the tables clean and simple to read.
+You should put a refference to which point you are talking about.
+ EXAMPLE:
+ C.10: ....